cdelorme/go-config/readme.md

     bag := conf.GetBag("")

 _The `DataBag` struct gives you all the abstract methods of interacting with the config values, without the `Save` & `Load` methods, and is convenient when you only want to pass a limited portion of the configuration to dependent code._

+## nuances & bugs

+- the flags abstraction is very basic and treats all supplied values as strings; config will cast them as you desire
+- adding the config struct to itself will cause a cyclic error that crashes your application, _so don't do that._